 Vauxhall Frontera Review & Prices

-The Vauxhall Frontera is a spacious small SUV with an attractive price tag and the option of seven seats, but the interior does feel cheap in places
+The Vauxhall Frontera is a spacious small SUV with the option of seven seats, but the interior does feel cheap in places

 wowscore